fuma-nama/nodeploy/README.md

 #### Contribute to our Documentation

-We have very less rules on what content you contributed:
+We have very few rules on what content you contributed:

 1. No porn and racism content
 2. No XSS attacks or dangerous content